-The Chauncey Bailey Graduate Fellowship, established in 2012 by Berkeley Journalism then-lecturer Alan Mutter, is named for Chauncey Wendell Bailey Jr., the editor of the weekly Oakland Post, who was murdered on Aug.
+The Chauncey Bailey Graduate Fellowship, established in 2012 by Berkeley Journalism then-lecturer Alan Mutter and his wife Lynn St. Albus, is named for Chauncey Wendell Bailey Jr., the editor of the weekly Oakland Post, who was murdered on Aug.
 2, 2007, while reporting on a story regarding the suspicious activities of the Your Black Muslim Bakery.

 Balaram said it was an honor to receive a fellowship named for a journalist who served as a voice and role model for the African-American community in Oakland.
 “The reason why I’m so appreciative of this fellowship is that [Bailey] pursued a community story affecting what he was experiencing locally,” she said.

 Balaram identifies as multiracial, her father is Indian and her mother is white.
 She said her own upbringing in suburban Southern California–“I definitely felt like I stuck out like a sore thumb”–led her to educate herself on issues of racial justice and marginalization.
 “I learned a lot about the structures of power and privilege that allow people to come here, but also, if they are born here, allow them to flourish,” she said, “and I really wanted to know why things were the way they were.”

 After majoring in sociology at Berkeley, Balaram spent time in the public policy sphere.
 She recalled the fractured connection between people working at the grassroots level and big policy decisions being made in Sacramento.
 “I was hearing all of these stories that sometimes had triumphs, but I didn’t really see it out in the public consciousness or in the media,” she said.
 “I wanted more of people’s voices to be heard.”